sethbrayman/demo/readme.md

 ### API Calls

-http://localhost:8080/api will return all products in a json format. http://localhost:8080/api/getProductsByCriteria?criteria=<some criteria you want to search by> will do the same thing as the search box.
+http://localhost:8080/api will return all products in a json format.

+http://localhost:8080/api/getProductsByCriteria?criteria="some criteria you want to search by" will do the same thing as the search box.

 #### Notes and Questions